A new tour exploring the causes of London’s deadly diseases and chronic ill-health through time

 Though the 19th and 20th centuries saw sewage systems built, better housing provided and incomes and standards of living rise, in the 21st century more people die of illnesses born of behaviours than contagious infections.

 What killed us then and kills us now?
-Discover on this brand new tour for 2018.

 The walk commences at The Royal College of Physicians and lasts around 2½ to 3 hours including a highlights tour of the Royal College, its museum and collections*.